aiijazfatima/dev-heatwave-aws-lakehouse/run-queries/run-queries.md

 ## Introduction

-You can run queries on the data in Amazon S3 from the HeatWave console, without having to copy the data in the MySQL database.
-The performance of querying data in Amazon S3 is identical to the performance of querying data inside the database.
-The HeatWave console provides a Query Editor to ease your interaction with the DB system eliminating the need to go back and forth between the Console and an external MySQL client for resource and data management.
+HeatWave console provides a Query Editor to ease your interaction with the DB system eliminating the need to go back and forth between the Console and an external MySQL client for resource and data management.

 _Estimated Time:_ 10 minutes